 Facilitating dental rescue for Adelaide’s homeless.
 We helped donate $11,000 for vital dental equipment so those with urgent dental needs but insufficient funds can get relief via the Adelaide University's dental facility at 'Common Ground' in Light Square

-Renovate and landscape Women's Shelters.
-'Catherine House' offers crisis/longer term accommodation and support services for women experiencing distress and homelessness.
-We're managing projects to enhance some of their properties with hands-on working bees
+Building a pergola and landscaping Women's Shelters.
+'Catherine House' offers crisis/longer term accommodation and support for women experiencing distress and homelessness.
+Our hands-on working bees enhance the outside garden appeal of their properties.

 For many years we've funded over $50,000 for talented students after their schooling runs out through TAFE-like courses in Bogota, Colombia.
 This helps them realise their potential and then upskill their own community in a positive cycle of improvement.